Landlords vs Tenants – Rights and Obligations

 • Make sure that the property meets certain minimum standards,

-• Repair and maintain the interior of the property to the standard it was in at the start of the tenancy,
+• Maintain the property to the standard it was in at the start of the tenancy,

 • Give tenants notice of any inspection of the property,

-• Provide tenants with a valid notice of termination (in writing) if terminating the tenancy,
+• Give the tenant a written notice of termination when ending the tenancy,

-• Submit a copy of the Notice of Termination you served to the RTB (within 28 days), where a tenancy has lasted more than 6 months,
+• Submit a copy of the Notice of Termination to the RTB on the same day as the notice is served on the tenant, where a tenancy has lasted more than 6 months,

 Deposit